Office of International Programs

 Students' expenses in New Zealand will vary greatly depending on how much they travel, shop and go out at night.
 Most students will take a trip to the South Island of New Zealand and some have gone over to Australia while abroad.
 Also, students may decide to take a stopover on their way home (see #11 or the Flight Info document).
 Other than travel and food expenses, there is not much else to account for in terms of fixed costs.
 Students should budget around $500 NZD for textbooks (the average).
 The range for how much students spent overall last semester was $4,000–$9,000 USD.
 That is all inclusive of entertainment, traveling, food, shopping, and textbooks.
 It is a large range, but again, will depend on how much your student travels, drinks and eats in restaurants.
 The median was around $6,000.

 New Zealand is not a cheap place to live though.
 It is a very small island, and whatever is not made there must be imported.
 The exchange rate is certainly helping to bring prices to what we would consider more normal levels.
 Clothing and alcohol are especially expensive, as well as outdoor adventure activities such as skydiving and bungy jumping.
-Outdoor adventure activities do tend to be a draw for students in going to New Zealand though, so it is something that they should budget for.
+Outdoor adventure activities do tend to be a draw for students in going to New Zealand though, so it is something that they should budget for if possible.